vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 Enter a comma-separated list of DNS server addresses in the **DNS server** text box, for example `192.168.10.10,192.168.10.11`.

+If you are using the Create Virtual Container Host wizard and you set a static IP address on the public network, you must configure a DNS server.

 #### vic-machine Option

 `--dns-server`, None